 Use Packing Materials Like Gel Packs and Dry Ice to Keep Ice Cream from Melting

-Pro Tip: Dry ice is considered a type of hazardous material, but don’t worry—FedEx workers handle these sorts of material all the time.
-If you want to use dry ice inside your box, you’ll likely need to pay an additional hazardous material fee on top of the shipping and packaging costs, but FedEx won’t flat out reject your shipment because of it.
-The maximum amount of dry ice FedEx allows per package is 200kg, or about 440 pounds.
+Pro Tip: Dry ice is considered a type of hazardous material, but don’t worry—FedEx workers handle these sorts of materials all the time.
+If you want to use dry ice inside your box, you’ll likely need to pay an additional hazardous material fee on top of the shipping and packaging costs, but FedEx won’t flat-out reject your shipment because of it.
+The maximum amount of dry ice FedEx allows per package is 200kg (or about 440 pounds).